springfall2008/batpred/docs/other-inverters.md

 - Power Control Options, as well as Enable Battery Control, must be enabled in the Solaredge Modbus Multi integration configuration, and switch.solaredge_i1_advanced_power_control must be on.

-- For the pv_today sensor to work you need to create this as a template, please see: <https://gist.github.com/Ashpork/f80fb0d3cb22356a12ed24734065061c>.
+- For **pv_today**, **pv_power** and **load_power** sensors to work you need to create this as a template within your Home Assistant configuration.yml
-This sensor isn't critical so you can just comment it out in apps.yaml if you can't get it to work
+Please see: <https://gist.github.com/Ashpork/f80fb0d3cb22356a12ed24734065061c>.
+Tehse sensor are not critical so you can just comment it out in apps.yaml if you can't get it to work

 ```yaml
 template: